streamingfast/firehose-docs/content/operate/guides/cosmos/syncing.md

 ## Overview and Explanation

-The `ingestor` process is responsible for reading events from the node process either through Flat files, or STDOUT depending on configuration in the Extractor process
+The `ingestor` process consumes data from the node and saves it as one-blocks files.

-The `merger` process will either write individual block data into separate files called one-block files, or merge 100 blocks data together and write them into files inside the `merged-block` folder with a naming convention that matches the blocks inside the file. e.g. `0005200700.dbin.zst` contains the blocks from `5200700 - 5200799`.
+The `merger` process downloads these single block files and creates bigger 100 blocks files inside the `merged-block` folder with a naming convention that matches the blocks inside the file. e.g. `0005200700.dbin.zst` contains the blocks from `5200700 - 5200799`.

 The `relayer` process uses gRPC to connect to the `ingestor` process and consume real-time block updates.
 It can also use the `merger` as a back-up mechanism in the case there are missing files.

 The `firehose` process will connect to the `relayer(s)` via gRPC and to the data store in order to provide a live feed of blocks in a joined manner.
 The end consumer can connect to it via gRPC to read from the stream.
+It uses the merged-block files created by the `merger` process to serve this data to the services downstream.

 ---